-This garlic and rosemary hasselback potatoes recipe is one of our own that David made for the first time as a side to go with our Valentine's meal on Sunday 13 February this year.
-He also made our chilli and fennel roast chicken, with an optional gravy and a second side of roast tenderstem broccoli with parmesan and pine nut crumb - look out for this recipe being added on Friday this week.
-The 3 recipes went so well together... absolutely delicious!
+David first made them to go along with our Valentine's meal in 2022.
+He served them with our chilli and fennel roast chicken and a second side of roast tenderstem broccoli with parmesan and pine nut crumb.
+The 3 recipes go so well together... absolutely delicious!

 The end result is potatoes that are full of flavour from the roast garlic slices and rosemary sprigs.
 The flesh is beautifully tender with golden crispy skin.